Nyonya Food & Peranakan Cuisine: Singapore’s Hottest Food Trend in 2025

 For those exploring the vibrant, heritage-rich streets of Joo Chiat, Chilli Padi Nonya Restaurant stands as a colorful culinary landmark.
 Housed within a beautifully restored shophouse, the vibrant interior mirrors the bright, punchy flavors of the food.
 This mid-range Peranakan restaurant is celebrated for its authentic Peranakan food, featuring traditional dishes like their legendary cabbage rolls, honey belacan chicken wings, and assam prawns.

-Bibik’s Peranakan Chicken
+Bibik’s Peranakan Kitchen

 Left: overhead flat‑lay shot of traditional Peranakan claypot dishes including chicken curry, braised meat, and vegetable stew served on banana leaves.
 Right: eye‑level wide shot of a Peranakan restaurant interior with round tables, hanging lantern lights, framed wall photos, and Chinese signboard signage.